Intentional learning is the process by which we deliberately and consciously try to learn something of value that we intend to store for future use…

 Pay attention to the sound of a major triad played on the piano.
 The sound enters your ears and is perceived by your Sensory Register.
 When you pay attention to it, the sound is automatically loaded into your Working Memory.

 Step 2.
 Relate this “Something New” to “Something You Already Know”.

 Realize that you have pre-existing knowledge of the notes that comprise a major triad.
 This is a very relevant “Something You Already Know”.
-Storage of “Something” in long-term memory becomes more secure and easier to retrieve when it is anchored to something that is already there.
+Connect the sound you hearing to this “somethingg you already know”.